VirtusLab/infrastructure-as-types/README.md

 # Infrastructure as Types
 ![Version](https://img.shields.io/badge/version-alpha4-brightgreen.svg)

-Infrastructure as Types project provides tools for modern infrastructure description and development.
+Infrastructure as Types project provides tools for modern infrastructure declaration and deployment.
-From simple application deployment to complex custom control plane, we'd like to help you write what you need.
+From simple application deployment to complex custom control plane, we'd like to help you write the code you need.

 ## The Audience
 We start our journey with an audience of: